s-tikhomirov/s-tikhomirov.github.io/about.md

 I later worked as a postdoctoral researcher at [Chaincode Labs](https://chaincode.com/).
 I also co-host Basic Block Radio – a deeply technical blockchain podcast in Russian with [170+ episodes](https://basicblockradio.com/all-episodes/) so far.

-# Short bio in third person (updated 2025)
+# Short bio in third person

 Sergei is a blockchain researcher and protocol engineer specializing in security, privacy, and scalability.
 His work encompasses a broad range of topics within the blockchain space, including smart contract security, P2P network privacy, and protocol design.
-Currently, he is developing incentivized communication protocols at Waku, leveraging libp2p and zero-knowledge technologies.
+From 2023 to 2026 he was a protocol research engineer at the Institute of Free Technology (IFT) / Logos, where he developed an off-chain payment streams protocol on top of Logos Execution Zone for service incentivization in the Logos P2P network.
 Sergei's previous experience includes contributions to Bitcoin and Lightning at Chaincode Labs and doctoral research at the University of Luxembourg, resulting in peer-reviewed publications on Ethereum security and network attacks.
 He maintains a close watch on the progress of rollup and zero-knowledge solutions, viewing them as essential for blockchain scaling while upholding decentralization.
 Furthermore, he co-hosts Basic Block Radio, a technical podcast exploring topics like rollups, ZK, and MEV.